AmanAyoub/AmanAyoub/README.md

 Junior developer with a keen interest in full-stack development.
-Proficient in `JavaScript`, `HTML`, and `CSS`, with a growing portfolio of projects showcasing my problem-solving abilities.
+Proficient in `JavaScript`, `Python`, `HTML`, and `CSS`, with a growing portfolio of projects showcasing my problem-solving abilities.
 Seeking opportunities to learn from and work alongside talented developers to build impactful software solutions.

 <!---